Defining an NGO

 Essentially, we were aiming at the Third or Voluntary Sector, as distinct from the Private and Public/Governing Sectors.
 We were, however, going beyond that very broad category.
 The origin of the term NGO, still more common in the international sphere, was as a means of identification for those groups who would be awarded consultative status at the United Nations.
 Voice, consultation, influence: these have been characteristics of NGOs since the term was first conceived.
 NGOs belong to the third sector, yes, but they are not synonymous with it.
 Instead, they are its players, and that is why they should all be of such interest to socio-political historians.

-was to focus the attention of historical research towards the socio-political role played by NGOs, we are prioritising the larger, more high-profile, and more influential bodies, and particularly those who seek to play a socially or politically influential role on the national and/or international stage.
-We are also trying to avoid reinventing the wheel, and are thus steering clear, for now, of organisations that have already attracted a great deal of historical attention, such as trade unions, or churches.
-This is not to say we consider such organisations to be unimportant, but merely that they have not been as neglected by historians as other examples of voluntary association.
+was to focus the attention of historical research towards the socio-political role played by NGOs, we prioritised the larger, more high-profile, and more influential bodies, and particularly those who seek to play a socially or politically influential role on the national and/or international stage.
+We also tried to avoid reinventing the wheel, and thus steered clear of organisations that

 Guidance Notes: